MaMMoS-project/magmeas/README.md

 ```

-If you want to store the calculated properties in a JSON-file, use "-d" or "--dump":
+If you want to store the calculated properties in a YAML-file, use "-d" or "--dump":

 ```bash
 magmeas -d file.DAT
 ```

 The flags can also be combined.
-To store the properties in a JSON-file, plot the measurement and save it as a png
+To store the properties in a YAML-file, plot the measurement and save it as a png
 and prevent the printing of any information to the console with the flag "-s" or "--silent":

 ```bash